 We are in the heart of tax season with the filing deadline quickly approaching (April 15th).
 With this in mind, now is a great time to bring to the forefront a variety of year-round tax planning strategies that can help you (and your wallet) prepare for tax season year in and year out.

-By incorporating some of these strategies, our clients have been able to retain more of their hard earned money by paying only the necessary amount of taxes each year.
+By incorporating some of these tax planning strategies, our clients have been able to retain more of their hard-earned money by paying only the necessary amount of taxes each year.

 Maximize retirement account contributions – If your employer offers a retirement plan (like a 401(k)), maximizing your annual contributions is not only a great way to grow your retirement assets tax-deferred, but you also get an immediate tax benefit.
 Contributions to your 401(k) are pre-tax and are deducted from your taxable income.
 401(k) contribution limits are $19,000 (plus a $6,000 catch-up amount if you are age 50 or older).